Contents

 - Superior Fencing gorget

-5th – buy a jacket
+5th – jacket

 A padded jacket is a useful piece of equipment, but it is not necessary to buy immediately.